Kidswatter/Kidsybot/Home.md

 Here you will find detailed guides on how to install and use MusicBot on your computer or external server.

 ### I need help!
+Check out the [Help](https://github.com/SexualRhinoceros/MusicBot/wiki/Help) page in the wiki.

+OR

 Our community has a Discord server filled with helpful people who can help you if you get stuck on one of these guides.
 You can join the server with this invite: ["Rhino Help Server"](http://discord.me/rhinohelp).